-Join Paul Taggart for an in-depth discussion in this video Next steps, part of Photojournalism and Photo Essay Fundamentals.
+Join Paul Taggart for an in-depth discussion in this video Next steps, part of Learning Photojournalism and Photo Essays.

 - Thanks for watching this course.…I know starting a photo story or a project…can be incredibly intimidating,…but don't let that stop you.…I know it's scary to pick up the phone…and call your subject for the first time…and ask them if you can have permission…to come into their homes or their workplace…and take pictures.…Again, don't let that stop you,…go out there and do it.…I guarantee you, if you stick with it,…this will be some of the most satisfying work you'll create.…There's some amazing photographers working today…creating awesome, powerful photo stories.…I look to these guys, and I go online and check out books…to keep me motivated, I recommend you do the same.…